Jonathan India Player Props: Reds vs. Astros

 Jonathan India At The Plate

-- India leads Cincinnati with an OBP of .361, plus a team-best slugging percentage of .433.
+- India has an OPS of .783, fueled by an OBP of .356 to go with a slugging percentage of .427.
+All three of those stats are tops among Cincinnati hitters this season.

-- He ranks 45th in batting average, 27th in on base percentage, and 81st in slugging among qualifying batters in MLB action.
+- Among the qualified hitters in MLB, he ranks 54th in batting average, 35th in on-base percentage, and 86th in slugging.

+- India has picked up a hit in 72.9% of his 70 games this season, with at least two hits in 25.7% of them.

-- He has homered in 10.1% of his games this year, and 2.6% of his chances at the plate.
+- He has homered in seven games this season (10.0%), leaving the park in 2.6% of his trips to the dish.

-- India has driven home a run in 23 games this year (33.3%), including more than one RBI in 11.6% of his games and producing three or more of his team's runs on three occasions..
+- India has an RBI in 23 of 70 games this season, with multiple RBI in eight of them.
+He has also driven home three or more of his team's runs in three contests.

-- He has scored in 59.4% of his games this season, with more than one run scored in 13.0%.
+- He has scored in 41 games this year (58.6%), including multiple runs in nine games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.